 Figure 2: Nonfinancial Corporate Cash on Hand

 The next risk event is this week’s FOMC meeting.
-We expect Chairman Powell to push back against market expectations for an earlier withdrawal of policy accomodation.
+We expect Chairman Powell to push back against market expectations for an earlier withdrawal of policy accommodation.
 Most effectively, Powell can provide greater clarity on the thresholds for eventual interest rate increases, while continuing to stress that it is too early to begin discussing a tapering of asset purchases.
 Failing to do so risks more disorderly market conditions and a meaningful tightening in financial conditions.
 But given our expectations for strong growth and accommodative policy, we would likely view any spread widening as an opportunity to add risk to credit portfolios in those sectors benefitting from the economy’s re-opening and improving balance sheets.

 1. Excess returns in the three rising rate episodes are based on January 5, 2021 – March 12, 2021 for this year’s growth recovery; November 8 – December 15, 2016 for the presidential election episode, and May 21 – July 1, 2013 for the Taper Tantrum.
 Although rates began rising before May 21 in 2013, we use that date as the start as it was the day of Chairman Bernanke’s Congressional Testimony.
 In the 2013 and 2016 episodes, excess returns are calculated for less than 50 days to correspond to a peak in the 10-year Treasury yield.
 Excess returns in each scenario are normalized by the yield change in the 10-year Treasury.